AsnaMuneer/semiclassical_QFT/README.md

-# semiclassical_QFT
+# The Semiclassical Quantum Fourier Transform (QFT) and Benchmarking
-The Semiclassical Quantum Fourier Transform (QFT)
+Here is a detailed explanation of the semiclassical Quantum Fourier Transform (QFT), a key component of the project's Shor's algorithm simulation.
+It also analyzes the results of a benchmarking test, including the output histograms, to demonstrate the algorithm's performance under realistic, noisy conditions.

 The Quantum Fourier Transform (QFT) is a fundamental subroutine in quantum computing, but its full implementation requires a large number of quantum gates.
 This can be prohibitive on current quantum hardware, where qubits are susceptible to noise and errors.
 To address this, a resource-efficient, hybrid approach was required for this project's simulation.

 # Project Achievements